fivetran/dbt_salesforce_formula_utils/README.md

 sources:
   - name: salesforce # It would be best to keep this named salesforce
-    schema: 'salesforce_schema' # Modify this to be where your Salesforce data resides
+    schema: "{{ var('salesforce_schema', 'salesforce') }}" # Configure the salesforce_schema var from your dbt_project.yml (alternatively you can hard-code the schema here if only using one Salesforce connector)
     # Add the database where your Salesforce data resides if different from the target database.
 Eg. 'my_salesforce_database'.
 By default the target.database is used.
     tables:
       - name: fivetran_formula_model